 Russian Play: Students have produced Russian plays such as Pushkin's The Stone Guest for the RLI Closing Ceremony.

 Canaday Library: This is the main library on the Bryn Mawr campus.
 It subscribes to Russian periodicals (both newspapers and magazines) that students may use for research or informal reading.
 Canaday has a major collection of Russian and Soviet titles in its book stacks.
 Other materials that students may desire can be obtained via inter-library loan from the libraries of several nearby colleges and universities.
-Students may also use the library for recreational viewing of a broad selection of Russian-related video tapes or DVDs in one of its public computer labs.
+Students may also use the library for recreational viewing of a broad selection of Russian-related videos in one of its public computer labs.
 Additional periodical literature, some of which is not available in the library, can be found in the Russian Center, headquarters of the Russian Language Institute and the Bryn Mawr College Department of Russian.

 Other Campus Facilities: RLI students will have full access to all campus facilities during their normal hours of operation.
 Facilities include the Bern Schwartz Gymnasium (with fitness room, indoor pool, basketball court, and dance/gymnastics floor and outdoor tennis), and the Centennial Campus Center, opened in 1985 to commemorate the College's 100th year.
 The Campus Center has a bookshop, café, post office, lounges, and meeting rooms.
 A large-screen television and pool table in the main lounge is also available for students.